GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Finisher: procs when destroying enemy skills
 - Future Perfect: being at skill tier 3 is enough to overcharge
-- In Sync: procs when deploying a shield
 - Measured: the second half is total weapon damage unlike the first half
 - Naked: procs when killing armored targets with a single shot or when a shot chips into both armor and health
 - Optimist: boosts Headhunter stacks